DECLUTTERING DECISIONS: HOW TO DECIDE WHAT TO KEEP AND WHAT TO GET RID OF WHEN DECLUTTERING

 Now that you’ve got clear on what you want to achieve by decluttering (more space, more time, less stress etc), you’re probably more able to decide what’s clutter.

 Keep your priorities in mind and every time you declutter an item or area in your home ask yourself some simple questions.

 Is the item useful?
 Does it have a purpose and do you use it often enough to justify keeping it?
 If it’s a high value item that you use, but not very often, and would be expensive to replace, then keep it.
 If the item’s not useful, doesn’t serve a purpose or you can easily buy, borrow or rent a replacement, then let it go.

 Think carefully about how many items you keep back ‘just in case’ and work out whether you have enough of those ‘just in case’ moments to justify having to look after the item for the rest of the time.

 2. Do I love this item?

 Maybe it’s something you love to look at, or it reminds you of something that you love to do, a place you love to be or someone you used to love.
 Or it could be something that you love to use or to wear.
 If you LOVE it, then keep it.
 Liking something isn’t good enough.
 You have to LOVE it.

 3. Do I want it?

-This last question is about whether the item adds value to your life.
-It might not be something that you love, or you need, but it’s something that you really, really WANT.
+This question is about whether the item adds value to your life or you appreciate it enough to make space for it in your home or your life.
+It might not be something that you love, or you need, but it’s something that you really, really WANT in your life.

 Ask yourself whether your life is enhanced by having this item in your life and would your life be any less if this item wasn’t in it?
 If you really WANT it, then keep it.
 Just be mindful that you can’t want everything!